ZosiaZamoyska/DoNotDisturb/README.md

 The app runs based on app.py that includes html components of _Goal Tracking_ and _Usage Statistics_ and its callbacks.
 _usagePage_ includes files related to _Usage Statistics_ page, including changing the data based on the callbacks (updating granularity of data in _usagePageModel.py_ and updating the widget view in _usagePageView.py_).
 To control header and switching between two pages, we implemented _header.py_.

+### Libraries and frameworks

+For data visualization, we use plotly express.
+We used dash to build our website, and a bootstrap to make our CSS better.

 ## Access